 Michele Vinbury, RYT-500, has specialized training in trauma sensitive yoga, breathwork, and mindfulness practices.
 Her teaching draws on over 15 years of direct-contact volunteer service with domestic violence, sexual assault, suicide prevention and human trafficking agencies, as well as time spent teaching philosophy to male inmates at a medium security prison.

 Michele has taught trauma sensitive yoga to survivors of human trafficking, sexual abuse, and sexual assault, to volunteers at a rape crisis center, to homeless veterans, to refugees, to children’s hospice workers and to at-risk youth as well as those in recovery from eating disorders.
-Due in large part to this work, in spring 2013 Michele was honored with a Community Supporter Award from the Sexual Assault Response Network of Central Ohio for her efforts to support survivors and to end sexual violence in our community.
+Due in large part to her teaching, in spring 2013 Michele was honored with a Community Supporter Award from the Sexual Assault Response Network of Central Ohio for her efforts to support survivors and to end sexual violence in our community.

 Michele was born in a commune at the base of the western Andes mountains of Arequipa, Peru to idealistic and adventurous parents.
 The locals told her father that she was an hija del Misti, or a daughter of the volcano Misti, which rises above the city there.
 Michele lived in Peru, and then in Brazil, until moving to California when she was 3, and then settled in New England where she lived until her early 20's.
 Michele's upbringing tended toward the bohemian; artists, writers, outdoor enthusists, sailors, skeptics, activists and intellectuals formed her extended family.
 Conversations were lively, gardens were large, and hard work was expected.
 Michele's natural curiousity, mixed with her ecclectic upbringing, lead her to pursue a bacchelor's degree in philosophy, which remains one of her true loves, along with yoga.